 Primary consideration will be given to the nominee's contributions to cancer research that extend beyond traditional research accomplishments and outputs to have a significant impact on the Canadian cancer research ecosystem.
+A demonstrated commitment to training the next generation of cancer researchers must be evident.
 Circumstances which may have impacted the nominee's academic career progression and research productivity are taken into consideration, including but not limited to:

-- Additional training requirements and career interruptions (personal (including 'two-body' problem3 in academia), family responsibilities, medical leaves, etc.) contributing to a non-linear or unconventional career trajectory - Inequitable distribution of institutional resources including start-up packages, laboratory or office space and formal mentorship - Historical policies and procedures that perpetuate biases in hiring, tenure and promotion - Biases in assignment of authorship roles in publications (e.g. first and last author roles) - Underrepresentation of individuals from the four designated groups (women, Indigenous peoples, persons with disabilities and members of visible minorities) among conference keynote speakers and/or panelists and invited lecturers
+- Additional training requirements and career interruptions (personal (including 'two-body' problem in academia), family responsibilities, medical leaves, etc.) contributing to a non-linear or unconventional career trajectory - Inequitable distribution of institutional resources including start-up packages, laboratory or office space and formal mentorship - Historical policies and procedures that perpetuate biases in hiring, tenure and promotion - Biases in assignment of authorship roles in publications (e.g. first and last author roles) - Underrepresentation of individuals from the four designated groups (women, Indigenous peoples, persons with disabilities and members of visible minorities) among conference keynote speakers and/or panelists and invited lecturers

 - Contributions to the Canadian cancer research ecosystem, and internationally, as applicable: vision and leadership in building networks, fostering collaborations, developing resources and infrastructure, and other contribution(s) that have/has significantly enhanced the cancer research ecosystem in Canada and internationally.
-The degree to which these contributions have impacted those affected by cancer, in Canada and internationally, as applicable, will be considered. - Other considerations (to a lesser degree) include: - research productivity and outputs: publication record in peer-reviewed journals, quality and type of scholarly work published, degree of contribution, number of citations, and continuity of publication production (barring any interruptions); other forms of research outputs including, but not limited to, conference proceedings, policy reports, patents, and commercialization products
+The degree to which these contributions have impacted those affected by cancer, in Canada and internationally, as applicable, will be considered. - Training the next generation of researchers: relative to career stage and other considerations (career interruptions, for example), evidence that the nominee participates in a meaningful way and to an appropriate degree towards the mentorship and support of trainees and fellows; evidence that trainees and fellows have been subsequently recognized for excellence themselves, including but not limited to securing academic positions in cancer research. - Other considerations (to a lesser degree) include: - research productivity and outputs: publication record in peer-reviewed journals, quality and type of scholarly work published, degree of contribution, number of citations, and continuity of publication production (barring any interruptions);

+other forms of research outputs including, but not limited to, conference proceedings, policy reports, patents, and commercialization products